-This cilantro-lime tahini dressing recipe could not be easier to make – just combine the ingredients in a blender and puree!
+Creamy cilantro-lime tahini dressing could not be easier to make – just combine the ingredients in a blender and purée!

-The one thing I never, ever buy at the supermarket is bottled dressing.
-Most dressings on store shelves are made with poor quality oils, tons of unnecessary sweeteners, emulsifiers, preservatives, and artificial ingredients.
+The one thing I never buy at the supermarket is bottled dressing.
+Most dressings on store shelves are made with poor quality oils, plus unnecessary sweeteners, emulsifiers, preservatives, and artificial ingredients.
 Not to mention, most store-bought dressings taste… well, not very good.

 If you’re housing any store-bought dressing in your fridge now, walk on over there, pick up the bottle, and read the ingredients.
-If you don’t recognize the words, take the bottle and throw it in the trash – you do not need that kind of negativity in your life. (#selfcare)
+If you don’t recognize the words, take the bottle and throw it in the trash – you don’t need that kind of negativity in your life. (#selfcare)

-Mixing up a batch of homemade dressing has been an easy and essential part of my meal prep routine for years.
-Whether I’m making salads, or grain or soba noodle bowls throughout the week, having a dressing prepped in advance really streamlines the dinner-making process.
+Mixing up a batch of homemade dressing has been an essential part of my meal prep routine for years.
+Whether I’m making salads, grain bowls or noodle salads throughout the week, having a dressing prepped in advance really streamlines the dinner-making process.

-This cilantro-lime tahini dressing recipe is one of my go-to’s.
-The cilantro (or coriander, to our friends across the pond) lends a fresh, herbaceous quality to the dressing, while the lime juice adds tang and balances the richness and nuttiness of the tahini.
-And the pale green color is just beautiful!
+This cilantro tahini dressing has been one of my go-to’s for almost a decade.
+Cilantro (or “coriander”, for my friends across the pond) lends a fresh, herbaceous quality to the sauce, while lime juice adds tang, and balances the richness and nuttiness of the tahini.
+Plus, the pale green color makes any meal the sauce lands on look gourmet!

 Servings Suggestions

-Use this cilantro-lime tahini sauce to dress your favorite greens (it’s especially good on massaged kale!), or to drizzle on a grain bowl or over roasted vegetables.
-You can also serve it alongside veggie burgers or falafel, or as a dip for chips or crudités.
+Use this cilantro-lime tahini to dress your favorite salad greens, or to drizzle on mujadara, grain bowls, or roasted vegetables.
+It also complements lentil patties and falafel perfectly, and works as a dip for crudités.

 - Total Time: 5 minutes